KeyurPotdar/torrent-downloader/README.md

 # torrent-downloader
-Download torrents from any PirateBay domain (without ads)
+Python script to download torrents from any PirateBay domain (without ads)